-If you or a loved one has been attacked by a dog, you have a right under South Carolina civil law to seek compensation in certain circumstances.
-Contact an experienced Lancaster dog bite injury attorney at (803) 232-7274 or online today for a free consultation.
-We will evaluate the circumstances and details of the dog attack and explain whether filing a personal injury lawsuit is appropriate in your situation.
-If so, we will offer to represent you on a contingency fee basis.
-You will not owe any lawyer’s fee unless we secure compensation for you.
+If you or someone you love has been attacked by a dog, you may be entitled to compensation under South Carolina law.
+Contact a trusted Lancaster dog bite attorney at (803) 232-7274 or reach out online for a free consultation.
+We will review the details of your case, assess the circumstances of the dog attack, and advise whether pursuing a personal injury lawsuit is the right course of action.
+If so, we will work on a contingency fee basis, meaning you won’t pay any legal fees unless we successfully obtain compensation for you.

-We serve clients across South Carolina, including Indian Land, Fort Mill, and Rock Hill.
+We proudly serve clients throughout South Carolina, including communities like Indian Land, Fort Mill, and Rock Hill.

 What Should I Do if a Dog Bites Me?